 Are you planning a trip to Disney Aulani Resort but aren’t renting a car from the airport?
 Keep scrolling to find out how to get from Honolulu Airport to Aulani Resort.

-This guide to how to get from Honolulu Airport to Disney Aulani Resort contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This guide to how to get from Honolulu Airport to Disney Aulani Resort was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 So, you’re planning a stay at the kid-friendly Disney’s Aulani Resort and Spa in Oahu!